epi-demos/My-first-repo/README.md

 ## First repo with Coursera
 * Second week in Coursera
 * First experience with GitHub
-* All this a bit intimidating
+* First experience with markdown